 There is this thing called thermal shock.
 When this happens, your typical light bulb can shatter to pieces without warning.
 So it is basically like an exploding grenade with shrapnel.
 An LED bulb cannot be so severely damaged so much as to burst like a light bulb.
 They do not shatter like CFL.
 If a CFL or incandescent bulb shatters and you get hit, you need to go to a hospital to get treated not only for physical wounds but for mercury contamination too

-Contact a lighting professional or electrical contractor to find out more about the benefits of using LED lights for your office or home.
-Start saving energy and money now!
+Contact a lighting professional or electrical contractor to find out more about the benefits of using LED lights for your office or home or more facts about this light bulb.
+Start saving energy and money now by purchasing LED light strips!

 Thank you for reading our blog!
 How can we help you?
 Contact us today.